In this post, we'll go over some of the best day hikes in Yosemite National Park.

 4. Panorama trail

-The Panorama Trail is a combination of the Glacier Point and Mist Trail and probably gives you the most out of a hiking trail in Yosemite National Park.
+The Panorama Trail is a combination of the Glacier Point and Mist Trail and offers one of the best hikes at Yosemite because of its variety.
 As the name suggests, you will have incredible panoramic views on this trail and it’s one of the easiest hiking trails in the park.

 There are views from almost all sections and it’s easy to see why it’s one of the favorites in Yosemite National Park.
 You’ll hike, mainly downhill, for about 9miles and it’ll take you 7 hours to complete depending on your pace.